Life As a Metal and Plastic Patternmaker

 - Stencil Cutter

-Are There Job Opportunities for Metal and Plastic Patternmakers?
+Is There Going to be Demand for Metal and Plastic Patternmakers?

 In the United States, there were 3,400 jobs for Metal and Plastic Patternmaker in 2016.
 There is little to no growth in job opportunities for Metal and Plastic Patternmaker.
-There will be an estimated 300 positions for Metal & Plastic Patternmaker per year.
+The BLS estimates 300 yearly job openings in this field.

 The states with the most job growth for Metal & Plastic Patternmaker are Florida, Nebraska, and Oregon.
 Watch out if you plan on working in Minnesota, North Carolina, or Kansas.
 These states have the worst job growth for this type of profession.